CloudLabsAI-Azure/Assessment-Sample/Practice-Test/sample01.md

 ## Multiple Single Choice

-Created a radio box with two options.
-Can be used when we have multiple questions which require binary answers like Yes or no or True or False
+Creates a radio box with two options can be utilized when we have several questions that call for binary responses, such as True or False or Yes or No.

 ![](./images/ptq1.png)